andrewShope/marchMadness2022/readme.md

 A little program to fill out my bracket for the 2022 NCAA Tournament.
 This is for a league with an upset bonus, so I'm using Elo to calculate an expected value for points from each matchup, and choosing the team with the highest EV.

+Scraper contains the script used to scrape the game stats from sports-reference.com.
+From the game stats I simulated the season updating the Elo for each team after each game.
+I iterated over the season 200 times for more accurate Elo ratings.
+With this data I then used Bracket to simulate the tournament matchups.

 ## Output Example

 Round 1 Game 1